dbpedia/table-extractor/README.md

 ## statistics.py

-This script, written in collaboration with Federica Baiocchi (@github/Feddie), is useful to know the number of tables or lists contained in Wikipedia pages from a given topic, and was created in collaboration with Feddie who is working on the [List Extractor](https://github.com/dbpedia/list-extractor).
+This script, written by Simone Papalini (@github/papalinis) and Federica Baiocchi (@github/Feddie), is useful to know the number of tables or lists contained in Wikipedia pages from a given topic, and was created in collaboration with Feddie who is working on the [List Extractor](https://github.com/dbpedia/list-extractor).
 We both used it in the beginning of our projects to choose a domain to start from.
 ### Get started
 #### How to run statistics.py